kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 # Object-oriented concepts, revisited

-<span class="firstcharacter">I</span>n this chapter you will learn basic concepts
+<span class="firstcharacter">I</span>n this chapter you are reminded about basic concepts
-from *type theory* as well as common concepts from object-oriented languages.
-We also cover two concepts that object-oriented languages borrowed from the functional paradigm: *lambdas* and *closures*.
+from object-oriented languages and two concepts that object-oriented languages borrowed from the functional paradigm: *lambdas* and *closures*.
+We cover these concepts in a static language, Java, and in a dynamic language, Python.

 By the end of this chapter, you should understand:

-* difference between static and dynamic type systems,
 * classes and objects,
 * inheritance,
 * interfaces,